aldo2287/Machine-Learning-Income-Credit-Valuation-and-Visualization-Model-Training/README.md

 The dataset, Credit_card.csv, contains various attributes related to individuals' financial and demographic information, which is used to build the predictive model.

-Table of Contents:

-Technologies
-Installation
-Dataset Description
-Steps to Run the Code
-Data Preprocessing and Feature Engineering
-Model Building and Evaluation
-Results
-Licenses and Credits

 Technologies:

 Python: Programming language used to write the code.